Maintaining your swimming pool includes keeping a good eye on the water itself. One of the best ways to do this is by using a water test kit.

 6. Poolmaster 22240 3-Way Test Kit with Case – Basic Collection

-One of the contenders for the best pool water test kit is the Poolmaster 3-Way Test Kit Basic Collection.
+One of the contenders for the best swimming pool water test kit is the Poolmaster 3-Way Test Kit Basic Collection.
 It analyzes three chemical factors: pH, bromine, and chlorine.
 The kit features a round, clear-view test block alongside matching color caps to make reading the results for the corresponding tests easier.
 To make this more user-friendly, it features easy-to-read numerical indications.

 This kit comes along with a polyethylene case that is weather-resistant so that you can store your kit and keep it safe under various conditions.

 5. HTH Pool Test Kit 6-Way